zeligism/zeligism.github.io/_posts/2025-11-02-EscapingToInfinity.md

 ~

 Oftentimes, measure theory is solely embraced as a scarecrow against those who get easily intimidated by rigor.
-For example, people like to say “sigma algebra” in the most unnecessary places.
+For example, some researchers *love* to say “sigma algebra” whenever they can and in the most unnecessary places.
+It's like flexing your muscles during an interview.

 Perhaps the most important lesson I learned after I skimmed Tao’s book is that edge cases are the force that pushes us into narrower and more sophisticated mathematics.
-We specialize and generalize our definitions to rigorously cover all of those cases, but at the end of the day, what I need as a machine learning researcher is quite simple: something that works almost everywhere and allows swapping differentials and integrals.
+We specialize and generalize our definitions to rigorously cover all of those cases.
+But at the end of the day, what I need as a machine learning researcher is quite simple: something that works almost everywhere and allows swapping differentials and integrals.
+Keep your sigma boy out of my face.